-The are many protein tools in the CRISPR toolbox.
+There are many protein tools in the CRISPR toolbox.
 Each is suited to a particular suite of uses.
-For example, the common CRISPR protein Cas9 is well suited for genome editing.
+For example, the common CRISPR protein Cas9 is often used for genome editing.
 It is not suited for CRISPR diagnostics.
 In this blog post, we’ll introduce you to the proteins behind CRISPR diagnostics: Cas12, Cas13, and Cas14.

 CRISPR diagnostics make use of non-specific cutting

 - Protein-guide molecule complexes.
 These first cut specific nucleic acid sequences that the user wants to detect.
 After cutting a user-specified sequence, these complexes non-specifically cut other nucleic acids.

 - Modified nucleic acids (reporters).
 These produce a visual signal when cut.
 They are only cut if the user-specified nucleic acids are cut first.
 These modified nucleic acids make it easy to observe when the user-specified nucleic acids have been detected (cut).

 In diagnostics, it’s critical that non-specific cutting comes after specific cutting.
 Nonspecific cutting (sometimes called “collateral,” “trans,” or “indiscriminate”) results in cleavage of the modified nucleic acids.
 The visual signal produced by the modified nucleic acids then shows that the user-specified sequence has been detected.
 If non-specific cutting came first, CRISPR diagnostics would always produce a visual signal.
 They would be useless.

 Cas12, Cas13, and Cas14 are families of proteins used in CRISPR diagnostics.
 They form the protein portion of the “protein-guide molecule complexes” described above.
 Individual family members come from specific species of bacteria and archaea.
 Yet, all members of a given family share certain characteristics.
 Characteristics important for CRISPR diagnostics are displayed in table 1 and discussed below.